Blog News

 Family Life | March 16, 2022

 A simple and universal definition is not so easy to come by and the confusion seems to enter with the higher-level chapter books.
 Where is the cut-off?
 At what point is a book considered a novel?
 And does it even matter?
+In this blog, let’s learn more about chapter books and clear the confusion surrounding them.

-Early Reader Books, Chapter Books and Intermediate/Middle-Grade Novels are all designed with a particular reading level in mind and they have distinct differences.
+Early Reader Books, Chapter Books, and Intermediate/Middle-Grade Novels are all designed with a particular reading level in mind and they have distinct differences.
 Early Readers are designed with beginners in mind.
-They have pictures, and the words, font and spacing are chosen carefully to fit a new reader’s ability and stamina for reading.
+They have pictures, and the words, font, and spacing are chosen carefully to fit a new reader’s ability and stamina for reading.
 Intermediate/Middle-Grade novels are designed for more advanced readers; they are full-length novels but they are still designed with children in mind.
 The content and formatting are more mature.

 What is a Chapter Book?